 Chanted Prayers sessions combine guided meditation with the prayers, as well as a talk about how to engage in the practice.
 The sessions are suitable for beginners as well as those with experience.
 No need to book, just come along and relax.
 Chanted prayers also help us create a direct connection with enlightened beings so that we can receive their special blessings, guidance, and protection as we travel along the spiritual path.

-Everyone is welcome, you do not have to be Buddhist to attend these prayers or to derive benefit from them.
+Everyone is welcome, you do not have to be Buddhist to attend these sessions or to derive benefit from them.

 WISHFULFILLING JEWEL/ HEART JEWEL

 This practice is the heart essence of Kadampa Buddhism.
 In the first part of this practice, we visualize Je Tsongkhapa and make prayers and requests to purify negativity, and accumulate merit.
 This prepares our mind for a period of silent meditation on the Lamrim, or stages of the path.
 The second part of this practice contains prayers to the wisdom Buddha and Dharma Protector, Dorje Shugden, to help us overcome obstacles to our practice.

 with tsog offering

 Once a week we have Wishfulfilling Jewel with tsog offering, which included a special offering of food and drink.
 There are many benefits to making tsog offerings.
 Through this specail practice we can renewing commitments, avert obstacles and increase our wealth, merit, and great bliss.
 Through developing pure minds we can see beyond ordinary appearance and connect to our pure potential.
 If you wish you can bring a small tsog offering of food or drink.